Sebastián Lemba: Rebellion

 Lemba and a group of slaves rose up against the Spanish colony around the year 1532.
 They escaped and went to the mountainous interior of the island and for several years fought against the Spanish authorities.

 Lemba and his group were soon joined by other rebelling slaves.
 There were estimated to be around 150 and 400 men fighting in the rebellion.
+Legendary names like Diego Guzmán, Juan Criollo and Diego del Ocampo were counted among his ranks.
 Lemba and these men operated like an army.
 They went throughout villages, ransacking and attacking the Spaniards while liberating other slaves.
+His army moved at night, devastating the properties of Higüey, San Juan de la Maguana and Azua.
+In this last town, under the cover of night, they attacked the Cepicepi Mill, owned by Diego Caballero, while the nine Spaniards who were there slept peacefully in some huts.